Fujifilm X-T2 vs Leica Q Typ 116

 The Fujifilm X-T2 and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in July 2016 and June 2015.
 The X-T2 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
-The cameras are based on an APS-C (X-T2) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (X-T2) and a full frame (Q Typ 116) sensor.
+Both cameras offer a resolution of 24 megapixels.

-The physical size and weight of the Fujifilm X-T2 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-T2 and the Leica Q Typ 116 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (15 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the X-T2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T2 and their specifications in the Fujinon X Lens Catalog.